 The third trimester of your pregnancy is from week 29 to week 40 - months seven, eight and nine.

-Feelings at this stage of pregnancy tend to vary from tiredness and worry to excitement about the baby.
+Feelings at this stage of pregnancy tend to go from tiredness and worry to excitement about the baby.

-Your baby continues to grow, and as the third trimester progresses she’ll have a better chance if she’s born early.
+Your baby continues to grow, and as the third trimester progresses they'll have a better chance if they're born early.
 You’ll have more checks with the midwife in the third trimester, because it’s important to keep an eye on your and your baby’s health.

 The position your baby is in becomes more important now and you may start to think about what happens during labour.

 If you can, use these last few weeks to get ready for the baby and enjoy some time for yourself, especially after you start maternity leave.
 If you have children already, you may find it hard to keep up with them sometimes.
 Take any offers of help you can get.

 One important thing to remember in the third trimester is that you should now go to sleep on your side at night (and during any day time naps).
 You can read more here about why going to sleep on your side in the third trimester is safer for your baby.

 Things to think about in the third trimester of pregnancy

 You can still be active during the last three months, but you’ll probably find your body slowing down naturally.
 Walking is an ideal exercise.